Hire a Mover or DIY? The Cheapest Way to Move Across Country

-According to move.org, the average cost of a rental truck for a local move (as of Feb.
-8, 2022) is $130, and the average cost for a long-distance move is $1,780.
+According to move.org, the average cost of a rental truck for a local move as of December 27, 2022 is $130, and the average cost for a long-distance move is $1,780.
 Gasoline prices are going to increase those estimates.

 Here are some things to consider before shopping around for rental trucks and planning your costs.